magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 15.975 sec
 ```

-Not so bad.
+Not too shabby.
 We obtained the same results previously achieved with the
 `boot-test` task, which is exactly what we were expecting.

 There are few things to be noted.

-First, as we learnt form the `boot-cljs-test` help documentation, we
+First, as we learned from the `boot-cljs-test` help documentation, we
-used the `phantom` as headless browser and we also passed the
+used `phantom` as headless browser, and we also passed the
 `modern-cljs.shopping.validators-test` as the sole namespace to run
-test in.
+test for.

 Secondly, the `boot-test-cljs` task internally uses the CLJS compiler
 by overwriting some default values.
 For example, instead of generating
 the `main.js` JS file as the `boot-cljs` task did, it generates the
 `output.js` JS file.

-Now repeat the same experiments we previously did by modifying an
+Now repeat the same experiments we did previously by modifying the
-expected result from a unit test assertion in the
+unit test assertion in
-`test/cljc/shopping/validators-test.cljc` file to verify if the
+`test/cljc/shopping/validators-test.cljc` to verify that `boot` will
-process is able to recompile and rerun the tests as soon as we save
+recompile any changed files and rerun the unit tests as soon as we save
-the changes.
+a file:

 ```clj
 (deftest validate-shopping-form-test